 We love upgrades that don’t cost much and actually make our cars drive better.
 If you’re like us and you drive an Infiniti G35, you’ll love the difference a plenum spacer will make to the way your car feels.

 Plenum spacers are a great starter mod.
-If you’re just getting into modifying your Infiniti G35 and want something that works and won’t break your bank, look any further.
+If you’re just getting into modifying your Infiniti G35 and want something that works without breaking the bank, this is a great way to do it.

 The main reason why we recommend installing a plenum spacer is that the VQ35DE engine has a flaw in its plenum design.
 It cuts off a small amount of air to the intake runners which restricts airflow.